|

 OVERFEEDING: THE EASY MISTAKE

-When we hear about a Bengal cat or kitten with
+When I hear about a Bengal Cat with

-digestive problems, we always ask about the food.
-Most of the time
+digestive problems I always ask about the food.
+Often time people are

-people are feeding good diets, but they're often feeding too much!
+feeding good diets but they're simply feeding too much!

 Overfeeding is easy with these rich,